digital-science/dimensions-gbq-lab/archive/CD-index/README.md

 These notebooks and SQL queries are supplementary materials to the paper (soon to be released):

-* A fast way to compute the CD index, Joerg Sixt, Michele Pasin, 2024. (https://arxiv.org/abs/2309.06120, lastest version)
+* A fast way to compute the CD index, Joerg Sixt, Michele Pasin, 2024. (https://arxiv.org/abs/2309.06120, latest version)